 - Be sure that Glenville State is listed as the college you will be attending.

-- If you need to make corrections, you may use your PIN to access your record on-line at www.fafsa.gov.
+- If you need to make corrections, you may use your FSA ID to access your records online at fafsa.gov.

 - Please promptly supply the requested material in order to speed up the processing of your financial aid file.

 - If you do not receive a letter from the Financial Aid Office within 2-3 weeks after receiving your Student Aid Report, please contact the Financial Aid Office at (304) 462-4103.

 - After returning the requested verification information to the Financial Aid Office, you should receive an award notification in approximately 2-4 weeks.